thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ### Power consumption per hour

-To display hourly power consumption, we will use the "Power consumption card" widget from the "Industrial widgets" widget bundle:
+To display power consumption per hour, we will use the "Power consumption card" widget from the "Industrial widgets" widget bundle:

 {% include images-gallery.html imageCollection="power-consumption-per-hour-1" showListImageTitles="true" %}